Through a revolution, a civil war, world wars, a depression, civil strife, good times and bad, Americans continue the tradition of thanking God.

 Go.
 Washington

-Although national days of thanks were not a formal tradition after George Washington’s Proclamation, Americans continued to celebrate days of thanksgiving at the state and local levels.
+Although national days of thanks were not a formal tradition after George Washington’s Proclamation, Americans continued to celebrate them at the state and local levels.
 In 1817, New York became the first of many states to formally adopt a Thanksgiving holiday.
 It wasn’t until 1863, during the Civil War, that President Abraham Lincoln issued a Thanksgiving Proclamation, declaring the last Thursday in November “a day of thanksgiving and prayer to our beneficent Father.”

 His words are below: